Ethiopia says 22 regional officials killed by Tigray rebels | Law-Order

 - South Africa

-Rebels have killed 22 officials of the war-hit Tigray region's interim administration, Ethiopia's government said Wednesday.
+Rebels have killed 22 officials of the war-hit Tigray region's interim administration, Ethiopia's government said on Wednesday.

 Abiy declared victory four weeks after the offensive began and replaced the TPLF's regional administration with an interim one headed by officials appointed by the federal government based in Addis Ababa.
 But six months on, fighting continues in Tigray as pro-TPLF fighters wage an insurgent campaign in the region's countryside.

-The attacks on the officials have been carried out “by TPLF fighters that claim to be fighting for the people of Tigray but have rather been actively engaged in the destruction of property, kidnapping and killing of members of the provisional administration that are tasked with bringing stability,” said the statement.
+The attacks on the officials have been carried out ''by TPLF fighters that claim to be fighting for the people of Tigray but have rather been actively engaged in the destruction of property, kidnapping and killing of members of the provisional administration that are tasked with bringing stability'', the statement said.

+It added that the ''TPLF have continued to burn down houses and fire ammunitions into households''.

 Reports of atrocities perpetrated by Ethiopian and Eritrean troops in Tigray, including massacres and widespread sexual violence, have drawn international condemnation.